Scott-PG/PayPaladin/README.md

 <br>

-***

-> This section is not necessary for your pitch!

 ## Post-MVP

 > I want to filter by friends.
-I've included the table in my database as relationships
+I've included the table in my database as relationships.
+I have a pretty good idea of how to do this and I really want this functionality so that you can only see your friends' campaigns and characters.

 ***